 RFP Number: [Generated By LaGov RFx]

-For courier delivery, the street address is 8585 Archives Ave. and the telephone number is 225.362.5212.
+For courier delivery, the street address is 8585 Archives Ave., Suite 200 and the telephone number is 225.362.5212.
 The responsibility solely lies with each proposer to ensure their proposal is delivered at the specified place and prior to the deadline for submission.
 Proposals received after the deadline will not be considered.

 Qualification for Proposer